martijnckx/mzt-test-assignment/README.md

 },
 ```

 The implementation of that function should check the balance, send the request to contact the candidate (if balance allows), and show feedback to the user (error with reason or success message).
-I also want it to visually disable the button, so the user understands that `.once` modifier behaviour.
+Once the balance check was implemented and the client was ready to send the request, I turned to the implementation of that route.

+#### Server-side

+The route is already defined for me, which is nice.
+I don't think it's necessary to change the HTTP verb, as it complies with REST standards.
+The implementation should do a few things:

+- Check balance
+- Send mail to candidate
+- Mark candidate as contacted
+- Deduct balance

 ## Notes